Protected buildings and conservation areas

-You can find and view these buildings and areas on our imap under the category Planning and Land
+You can find and view these buildings and areas on our map under the category planning and land

 Conservation areas are areas of special architectural or historic interest which have extra planning rules applied to them to help preserve or enhance their character and protect their settings.
 We have 16 conservation areas in Redbridge that are supported by design guidance which give advice on how to improve your homes in an acceptable manner.

 We have produced an overarching Conservation Area Management Proposals document (PDF 6.3MB) which relates to all conservation areas within Redbridge, but we also have specific guidance for individual conservation areas.